rlamorea/weBASIC/docs/first-program.md

 Enter the power to raise to? <cursor>_</cursor>
 </pre>

-You can respond by typing in `7.2` (and hitting return to enter it in).
+You can respond by typing in `7.2` (and pressing the return key to enter it in).

 You're back to EDIT mode again.
 If you want, you could go back to `LIVE` mode and `PRINT power` to see the value of that variable as well.